Josiah Stancil

 climbed into the 1934 four door Chevrolet.
 They headed for the Stancil Graveyard

 to clean it.
-Near Raines Cross Roads, a Dodge Car traveling about 75 miles per
+Near Rains Cross Roads, a Dodge Car traveling about 75 miles per

 hours skidded around the corner and hit Josiah head on.
 Harold recalls this